 The challenge decentralized exchanges face

 Blockchain technology is just getting started.
 Right now, MOST people are using the same old traditional currencies.
-Most stores, online or otherwise, do not take crypto.
-You most likely can’t pay your landlord with Bitcoin, and you certainly can’t make a big purchase like a home or car with crypto, unless:
+Most stores, online or otherwise, do not take accept crypto.
+You most likely can’t pay your landlord with Bitcoin, and you certainly can’t make a big purchase like a home or car with crypto yet, unless:

 You trade your crypto for fiat.